raynaluzier/vsphere-go-sdk/docs/tasks.md

 However, when running Packer from a Linux box, we typically have a mount point/share to the NAS share that might look something like /mnt/work, so the path to the image VMX would now look like /mnt/work/dev-servers/ub20/ub20.vmx.
 If we use this path to build the vmPathName that vCenter uses, it wouldn't be able to find '/mnt/work' because it doesn't actually exist on the datastore (it's only on the Packer side).
 So it would cause the import into vCenter to fail.
 Furthermore, this leading path can vary in location, length, and structure depending on individual preferences and organization needs, so handling this in an automated way would be impossible.

-So in cases where additional pathing exists as part of the output directory seen by Packer that doesn't actually exist on the datastore itself (similar to the situation described in the example above), specify the output directory (/mnt/work/dev-servers/) as the folder structure as Packer sees it, and then specify the `dsImagePath` as the folder structure only as the datastore sees it (/dev-servers/). **This path should NOT include the image folder or image file itself as those will be added as part of the process.**
+So in cases where additional pathing exists as part of the output directory seen by Packer that doesn't actually exist on the datastore itself (similar to the situation described in the example above), specify the output directory (/mnt/work/dev-servers/) as the folder structure as Packer sees it, and then specify the `dsImagePath` as the folder structure only as the datastore sees it (/dev-servers/). **This path should NOT include the image folder or image file itself as those will be added as part of the download process.
+Remember that the download process from Artifactory will place image files into their own image name-based folder.**

 So if you have mounted a share to your datastore at /shared/servers and the path on the datastore is /dev/rhel9/rhel9.ovf, the inputs would look like this:
 	outputDir   = "/mnt/work/dev-servers/"       <--- This is how Packer gets to it